Taking Stock: Sensex, Nifty end lower as investors turn cautious in data-heavy week

 Deepak Jasani, Head of Retail Research, HDFC Securities

-Nifty snapped a two-day gain and ended marginally in the negative on Aug 08.
-At close Nifty was down 0.13% or 26.5 points at 19570.9.
-Smallcap index ended in the positive even as the advance decline ratio remained firm at 0.97:1.
+Global stocks largely ticked lower on August 8, as investors assessed the latest weak economic data coming out of China and looked ahead to a key inflation reading from the US on August 10.

-Global stocks mostly ticked lower on Tuesday as investors assessed the latest weak economic data out of China and looked ahead to a key inflation reading from the U.S. on Thursday.
-China's imports contracted by 12.4% in July, far more than forecasts for a 5% drop.
-Exports fell by 14.5%, compared with a fall of 12.5% tipped by economists.
-Italian banks came under pressure after the cabinet approved a 40% windfall tax on lenders.
-Moody's cut the credit ratings of several small and mid-sized U.S. lenders.
+China's imports contracted 12.4 percent in July, way higher than the forecast of a 5 percent drop.
+Exports declined 14.
+5 percent against economists’ estimates of a 12.5 percent drop.
+Italian banks came under pressure after the cabinet approved a 40 percent windfall tax on lenders.
+Moody's cut the credit ratings of several small and mid-sized US lenders.

-Nifty formed a bearish Engulfing pattern on Aug 08, however a fall below 19524 could result in faster down move.
-19634-19678 could be the resistance band for the Nifty in the near term.
+The Nifty formed a bearish Engulfing pattern on August 8, however, a fall below 19,524 can lead to a faster down move.
+For the Nifty, 19,634-19,678 could be the resistance band in the near term.

 Disclaimer: The views and investment tips expressed by investment experts on Moneycontrol.com are their own and not those of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.